 Why you? - The answer to this question is the reason why I emphasize distinction so much.
 The rarer that something is, the harder it is to replace.
-So if your brand is offering something so distinct, so important, so compelling, so superior than anything else out there; instead of asking why you?
-The better question from reporters will be “Which day is best for you?”
+So, if your brand is offering something so distinct, so important, so compelling, so superior than anything else out there; instead of asking, why you?
+The question that reporters will ask is, “Which day is best for you?”

-One of the points of emphasis in Free PR, is that it’s only your job to think of an angle and convey that angle to the media in an effort to convince decision makers how featuring your brand would be mutually beneficial.
-Cameron and Adrian stated to, “Keep in mind that you are not writing the actual story, but rather packaging it so that the journalist can put their stamp on it and shape it into a final product.”
+One of the points-of-emphasis in Free PR, is that it’s only your job to think of an angle and convey that angle to the media in an effort to convince decision makers how featuring your brand would be mutually beneficial.
+Cameron and Adrian warns, “Keep in mind that you are not writing the actual story, but rather packaging it so that the journalist can put their stamp on it and shape it into a final product.”

 For example, you wouldn’t need a marketing degree to create a pretty accurate consumer profile for someone that would listen to a Rachel Ray podcast about her favorite recipes.
 You can imagine that the people that would tune in to her podcast would be people that are interested in cooking for themselves and preparing meals for others.

 If you’re wondering if industry leaders will appear on your podcast—the answer is that most of them probably will.
 Why?
 Because every entrepreneur loves to promote their business every chance they get (myself included).
-And if your podcast is in the scope of their industry —they’ll jump on board to be a guest so they can get the free promotion.
+And if your podcast is in the scope of their industry —they’ll likely jump on board to be a guest just so they could get the free promotion.

-The key to guerrilla marketing is utilizing creativity as opposed to currency.
-It’s about what I believe is the true definition of marketing.
-Which is creating concepts to connect with consumers.
-There’s a plethora of guerilla marketing weapons that Jay Conrad and Jeannie Levinson provided in Startup Guide To Guerrilla Marketing.
-Which is why I suggest that you purchase the book whenever you get the chance.
+The key to guerrilla marketing is utilizing creativity—as opposed to currency.
+It’s about what I believe is the true definition of marketing—which is creating concepts to connect with consumers.

-As a guerilla marketer, your ultimate weapon is your creativity.
+As a guerrilla marketer, your ultimate weapon is your creativity.
 The best thing about creativity is that it’s free.
-Which means that anyone can afford it.
+Which means that anyone could afford it.
 The same goes for publicity.
-In fact, Jay Conrad and Jeannie Levinson defined publicity as, “An unpaid message that is prompted by newsworthy activities…usually prepared by the company itself, but with no guarantee of inclusion in the medium since it is unpaid.”
+In fact, Jay Conrad and Jeannie Levinson defines publicity as, “An unpaid message that is prompted by newsworthy activities…usually prepared by the company itself, but with no guarantee of inclusion in the medium since it is unpaid.”

 The tactics above are just that—tactics.
 It’s on you to use your creativity to create the best strategy to properly execute those tactics.
-So get used to utilizing your creativity because you’re definitely going to need it once your brand does get all of that publicity and you're doing all of those interviews (I hope I didn’t scare you with that last part).
+So get used to utilizing your creativity—because you’re definitely going to need it once your brand does get all of that publicity you desire and you start receiving all of those interview requests (I hope I didn’t scare you with that last part).